 Size and Weight:

-Although it almost certainly wasn't the habitual cannibal portrayed on TV, there’s good evidence that at least some Majungatholus adults preyed on their own kind: paleontologists have discovered Majungatholus bones bearing Majungatholus tooth marks.
-What's unknown is whether the adults of this genus actively hunted down their living relatives, or simply feasted on the carcasses of already-dead family members (and if the latter is the case, this behavior wouldn't have been unique to Majungatholus, dinosaur-wise).
+Although it certainly wasn't the habitual cannibal portrayed on breathless TV documentaries (most famously Jurassic Fight Club), there’s good evidence that at least some Majungasaurus adults occasionally preyed on their own kind: paleontologists have discovered Majungasaurus bones bearing Majungasaurus tooth marks.
+What's unknown is whether the adults of this genus actively hunted down their living relatives, or simply feasted on the carcasses of already-dead family members (and if the latter is the case, this behavior wouldn't have been unique to Majungasaurus, dinosaur-wise, or for that matter to any living creature except modern human beings).

-Like many other large theropods, Majungatholus has proven difficult to classify.
-When it was first discovered, researchers mistook it for a pachycephalosaur, or bone-headed dinosaur, based on the protrusions on its skull ("tholus," meaning "dome," is a root usually found in pachycephalosaur names).
-For this reason, some paleontologists have taken to calling this predator "Majungasaurus" instead.
+Like many other large theropods of the late Cretaceous period, Majungatholus has proven difficult to classify.
+When it was first discovered, researchers mistook it for a pachycephalosaur, or bone-headed dinosaur, thanks to that odd protrusion on its skull ("tholus," meaning "dome," in its original name Majungatholus, is a root usually found in pachycephalosaur names).
+Today, the closest relatives of Majungasaurus are a subject of dispute; some paleontologists point to obscure genera like Ilokelesia and Ekrixinatosaurus, while others throw up their (presumably not so tiny) arms in frustration.